Fat, Furious and Fed Up

 "You don't want to be her invalid, but you know that's where you're headed, right?"
 Dr. Phil says to Robert.

 "I'm scared as hell — I'm not going to lie," Robert says.
 "It just seems nothing is working."

 Dr. Phil reviews a long list of Robert's excuses for why he is overweight, including his dislike of gyms, his complaints about various diets and his insistence that he comes from a "bigger" family.
 "Give me a 'Wow,'" he says.
 "You have to ask yourself, 'What is wrong with me that I’m letting this happen to me?'"
 Dr. Phil continues.
 "You're not doing everything you can."

-Dr. Phil introduces Dr. Travis Stork, co-host of the Emmy Award-wining show The Doctors and author of the new book The Doctors Diet.
+Dr. Phil introduces Dr. Travis Stork, co-host of the Emmy Award-wining show The Doctors and author of The Doctors Diet.
 They review some of Robert's medical problems, which include diabetes, high blood pressure, high cholesterol, arthritis, sleep apnea and a bad back.
 "Every single one of those medical problems can be addressed by changing the way you eat," Dr. Travis tells Robert.